ember-intl/ember-intl/README.md

 `ember i ember-intl@beta`

-/NOTE/: master is current in beta.
+_NOTE_: master is currently in beta.
 If you're looking for latest stable docs, see the [2.x branch](https://github.com/ember-intl/ember-intl/tree/2.x).

 Depending on your projects targeted browsers, the Intl.JS polyfill may be necessary.
 [Read more about the polyfill installation methods](https://github.com/ember-intl/ember-intl/blob/2.x/docs/intljs-polyfill.md).